 On a Pole With Another Flag

-When the flag on the same pole as should a organization, state or city flag, the U.S. flag is always be at the top of the pole, in a position of honor.
+When the American flag is on the same pole as an organization, state or city flag, the U.S. flag is always be at the top of the pole, in a position of honor.

 Against a Wall or in a Window